PretendoNetwork/Yeah/README.md

 Routes that are ***NOT*** intended to be rendered by the browser to the user (though they CAN be used to render pages), such as API endpoints.
 Uses path based routing.
 File names determine things like the HTTP method and query parameters.
 Name is taken from Nuxt, so this might change to be less confusing (it seems to imply `pages` routes are not run on the server).

+Files named `index.ts` will be routed based on their parent folder name (`src/server/api/users/index.ts` becomes the route `/api/users`).
+Text wrapped in brackers, such as `src/server/api/users/[pid].ts`, will be treated as a route param and provided via the `ctx` context.

 Each file MUST export one of the following:

 - A `Route` function
 - At least one of `Get`, `Post`, `Put`, or `Delete` (all 4 may be used however)

-If no HTTP method is in the file name (such as `src/server/api/new_post.ts`), and `Route` is exported, then `app.all` is used an no other functions can be exported.
-If no HTTP method is in the file name, and `Route` is NOT exported, then one (or more) of the 4 HTTP method functions MUST be exported and a separate `app.METHOD` handler is created for each HTTP method handler.
+If no HTTP method is in the file name (such as `src/server/api/new_post.ts`), and `Route` is exported, then the Express `app.all` handler is used and no other exported HTTP functions will be respected.
+If no HTTP method is in the file name, and `Route` is NOT exported, then one (or more) of the 4 HTTP method functions MUST be exported and a separate `app.METHOD` handler is created for each exported HTTP method handler.

-If an HTTP method is in the file name (such as `src/server/api/new_post.post.ts`), then ***ONLY*** `Route` is used and the `app.METHOD` is created using the HTTP method from the file name.
+If an HTTP method is in the file name (such as `src/server/api/new_post.post.ts`), then ***ONLY*** `Route` is used and the `app.METHOD` is created using the HTTP method from the file name and no other exported HTTP functions will be respected.

 A `config` object can also be exported to configure parts of the route handler.